sardana-org/sardana-followup/20190603-DESY/02_SEP18/SEP18.md

   * ongoing acquisition - see details in SEP17
 * More information about the acquisition status apart from States: On, Moving, Alarm.
+    * No coherence between Moving state in hardware and software acquisition
+    * No distinction between waiting for trigger and acquiring
         * Standby value when waiting in armed state for synchronization event?
         * A dedicated attribute like acq_status in Lima?
 * Bring measurement group elements to safe state when something goes wrong - not all the cases are supported.
 * How to solve long prepare and start, Tango 3 s. timeout?
-* Parallel start of experimental channels but timer/monitor.